Review: Dear White People.

 We tried our best to avoid watching the social media and critically acclaimed film, Dear White People.
-I've heard mixed reviews about it though and not much else was in theaters.
+I've heard mixed reviews about it and not much else was in theaters.
 So we got our tickets for the film.

 *Inserts spoiler alert here*